Configuring SCIM User Provisioning With Azure Active Directory

 Creating the Application Connection

-Once you have created the application, you need to establish a connection from Azure AD to your Staffbase platform in order to start automatic user accounts provisioning using the application.
-Learn how application provisioning works in Azure AD.
+Once you have created the application, you need to establish a connection from Microsoft Entra ID to your Staffbase platform in order to start automatic user accounts provisioning using the application.
+Learn how application provisioning works in Microsoft Entra ID.

 1. In the enterprise application you created, navigate to Overview.